-Minas Tirith, the Guarded City, rises from the base of Mount Mindolluin.
-Capital of Gondor, it is the preeminent symbol of the struggle against Sauron of Mordor.
-No other city in western Middle-earth offers greater hope for the defense of the Free Peoples.

-Minas Tirith commands the wide gap between the White Mountains and the Mountains of Shadow that encircle the Dark Lord's homeland.
-Its seven walls and seven levels seem to grow out of the stone, as if carved by Giants.
-Each tier of the Royal City wraps around the rock and looms above the surrounding quarter, its ramparts glimmering white with each sunrise.
+Minas Tirith documents the history, design, layout, garrison, and inhabitants of the Guarded City, preeminent symbol of the Free Peoples' struggle against Sauron of Mordor.
+The capital of Gondor commands the wide gap between the White Mountains and the Ephel Dúath that encircle the Dark Lord's fief.
+Its seven walls and levels seem to grow out of the mountains' stone, as if carved by giants.